yaybu/yay/docs/resolver.rst

 ``dont_resolve_me`` variable when attempting to access ``default``.

 This is where the ``expand`` API comes in.
-In order to resolve ``default`` we need to resolve the if expression.
+In order to resolve ``default`` we need to resolve the guard expression.
 But there is no need to resolve the other child nodes of If.

 In this case, calling expand() will return the predecessor mapping if the